Find the Perfect Electric Van for Your Fleet

 The Mercedes eSprinter comes with two motor variants, two lengths, and three battery options: 56, 81, or 113 kilowatt-hours.

-• Power: 100 kW (136 hp) or 150 kW (204 hp).
+• Power: 100 kW (136 hp) or 150 kW (204 hp)

-• Payload: 1,150 to 1,725 kg (depending on the battery)
+• Payload: 1,150 to 1,725 kg (depending on battery)

 Fiat E-Ducato

-• Range: Up to 424 km (263 miles) with a 110 kWh battery
+• Range: Up to 424 km with the 110 kWh battery.

 • Power: 200 kW (270 hp)

-• Charging time: Approx. 12 hours (AC at 11 kW); approx. 55 minutes (DC at 150 kW) to 80%
+• Charging time: Approx. 12 hours (AC at 11 kW) to 100%.
+Approx. 55 minutes (DC at 150 kW) to 80%.

 • Payload: Up to 1,910 kg